Syyskimo/skm-consent/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000), or whatever the node-monster tells you to.
-What you got there is just static html-file that uses the skm-cookie-consent
+There will be found some examples on how to use

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.
 But then again.
 Why would you?